Vbrites/macos12.0-cis-compliance/README.md

-# macOS CIS Compliance CLI Tool
+# MacOS CIS Compliance CLI Tool

 This project provides a CLI tool written in **Rust**, designed to configure macOS systems in compliance with the **CIS Apple macOS 12.0 Monterey Benchmark v3.1.0** security guidelines.
 The goal is to simplify the implementation of hardening policies, ensuring greater system security while maintaining flexibility to meet specific organizational needs.